4 new restaurants opening in Charleston; tobacco shop on way with cigars up to $1,800 each

 Also on the way is an Eggs Up Grill at the rising retail development on West Ashley Circle slated to be anchored by Harris Teeter supermarket, according to the commercial real estate firm Avison Young.
 The restaurant operator leased 2,280 square feet at 3875 West Ashley Circle, just off Bees Ferry Road.

 Another Eggs Up Grill will open soon on Ladson Road in a new building in front of Walmart Neighborhood Market.
-A Fantastic Sams hair salon is coming to the same outparcel at 3679 Ladson Road.
+A Fantastic Sams hair salon is now open in the same outparcel at 3679 Ladson Road.

+Another Fantastic Sams is being built on St. James Avenue in Goose Creek and will open in late spring of 2020.
+Three others could also open over the next 10 years through franchisee Jeffrey Ohstrom.
+The hair salon has not been in the Charleston market for about 12 years.

 Eggs Up Grill has three other locations in the Charleston area.
 They are in Cane Bay in Berkeley County, northern Mount Pleasant and the Knightsville area of Summerville.